chancancode/branch-rename/README.md

 a pull request comment from the workflow when the pull request originated from a fork, which is very common in open-source repositories.
 As a workaround, the workflow prints the deprecation message to the logs and fails the build.

+#### Real World Example

+See [this commit][p2-rwe-commit] and [this pull request][p2-rwe-pr] for an example of this working in action.
+Note that the code in the commit may be outdated by the time you read this – refer to the above for the latest instructions.

 #### Next Steps